Sonia-96/MyStudyNotes/Network & Security/Network.md

 - **fowarding**: move a packet from its input link to an appropriate output link, which is network's **data plane** function.
   - traditional IP forwarding: use destination IP address
   - generalized forwarding: using several different fileds in the header
-- **routing**: determine the route or path taken by packets as they flow from a send to a receiver (use routing algorithm), which is network's **control plane** function.
+- **routing**: determine the route or path taken by packets as they flow from a sender to a receiver (use routing algorithm), which is network's **control plane** function.

 ## What's inside a router?